Ksdsk/Bibliotheque/Obsidian/Access Management/Identity Federation.md

 *Federation*.
 ## Importance for Federation
 In today's modern world, digital identities are growing exponentially.
-Every application built comes with its own identity.
+Every application built comes with its own [[Digital Identity]].
 This means your customers, and especially partners, likely already have their own identities, whether from a social application, a custom application, or their enterprise identity.

 When building a new application, providing a method to bring in an existing identity results in:
 - **Reduced on-boarding friction**